-Nothing says comfort food quite like a warm, bubbly, cup of french onion soup.
-I love the flavors that come with making french onion soup: the melty cheese, the savory flavors of the broth, and of course, who can forget about the caramelized onions?
-I've taken my love of this classic soup and married the flavors with ground chicken and caramelized onions, making this the most comforting french onion chicken meatballs recipe you'll ever find, and eat!
+Nothing says comfort food quite like a warm, bubbly cup of classic french onion soup.
+I've taken my love of this classic soup and married the flavors with ground chicken, caramelized onions, topped with melty gruyere cheese, making these french onion chicken meatballs recipe you'll ever and eat!

 Jump to: